On this page

 • User 3 triggered their second event.

-Amplitude would count User 1 as Day 1 retained (next-day retained), because their second event's timestamp (5:00 PM) was during the 24th-incremented hour after the timestamp on the original event (5:59 PM).
+Amplitude counts User 1 as Day 1 retained (next-day retained), because their second event's timestamp (5:00 PM) was during the 24th-incremented hour after the timestamp on the original event (5:59 PM).

-User 2 would be considered Week Zero retained because they triggered their second event (December 1st) within seven days from the first event (December 6th).
-They would have been considered Week 1 retained if they had triggered an event on any day between December 8th and December 14th (days 8-14).
+User 2 is Week Zero retained because they triggered their second event (December 1st) within seven days from the first event (December 6th).
+They would be Week 1 retained if they triggered an event on any day between December 8th and December 14th (days 8-14).

-When considering User 3 for monthly retention, Amplitude would count them as Month Zero retained because they triggered the return event within the 30 days from the original event (event one on December 6th and event two on December 12th).
+When considering User 3 for monthly retention, Amplitude counts them as Month Zero retained because they triggered the return event within 30 days from the original event (event one on December 6th and event two on December 12th).

-Any retention computations that include dates of August 17, 2015 or earlier will be computed by calendar time instead.
+Any retention computations that include dates of August 17, 2015 or earlier use calendar time instead.

 Retention using strict calendar dates

 Amplitude can also measure retention by strict calendar dates, where day X is measured from the calendar date the event was triggered.
-As mentioned in the previous section, the way retention is calculated depends on if you're looking at retention on a daily, weekly, or monthly basis.
+The way Amplitude calculates retention depends on whether you're looking at retention on a daily, weekly, or monthly basis.

-When a day is measured by strict calendar dates, Amplitude will measure retention by the following:
+When measuring a day by strict calendar dates, Amplitude measures retention by the following:

-• Daily: Daily calendar dates start when the calendar day starts, and end when the calendar day ends.
-The calendar view is determined by the timezone specified in your project settings.
+• Daily: Daily calendar dates start when the calendar day starts and end when the calendar day ends.
+The timezone specified in your project settings determines the calendar view.
 Under the strict calendar view, daily retention is based on the calendar day instead of on an hourly basis.

 • Weekly: Weekly calendar dates determine the beginning and end of each week.
-A week is defined based on the timezone specified in your project settings.
-There you’ll also find the option to specify the first day of your week.
+The timezone specified in your project settings defines a week.
+There you can also specify the first day of your week.

-Using the user activity example from the previous section, we'll find the following retention rates:
+Using the user activity example above, the retention rates are:

-• Daily retention for User 1: This user would be counted as next-day retained because they fired their second event during the next calendar day (December 2nd).
-Had they fired their return event on December 1st before 11:59 PM, they would have been considered Day Zero retained.
+• Daily retention for User 1: Amplitude counts this user as next-day retained because they fired their second event during the next calendar day (December 2nd).
+Had they fired their return event on December 1st before 11:59 PM, Amplitude would consider them Day Zero retained.

-• Weekly retention for User 2: If a week starts on Monday, User 2 would be considered Week 1 retained because they triggered their return event on December 6th, after the end of the week of their original event (Monday, December 1st to Sunday, December 5th).
+• Weekly retention for User 2: If a week starts on Monday, User 2 is Week 1 retained because they triggered their return event on December 6th, after the end of the week of their original event (Monday, December 1st to Sunday, December 5th).

-• Monthly retention for User 3: Amplitude would count User 3 as Month Zero retained because they triggered both their original and return events within the same month (December).
+• Monthly retention for User 3: Amplitude counts User 3 as Month Zero retained because they triggered both their original and return events within the same month (December).

 Users who trigger the starting event multiple times are still restricted to the calendar day they first triggered the starting event.
-The exception to this is when a user triggers the starting events on multiple calendar days; in this case, that user will be included in multiple interval cohorts.
+The exception is when a user triggers the starting events on multiple calendar days; in this case, Amplitude includes that user in multiple interval cohorts.

 Retention types

-For new user retention, filter conditions applied in the Segmentation module are only satisfied if they are true during the same time frame the new user event was triggered.
+For new user retention, filter conditions applied in the Segmentation module are only satisfied if they're true during the same time frame the new user event was triggered.
 For charts using strict calendar dates, this is the same as the chart interval.
-For charts using unaligned ranges, the time frame is more granular: e.g., the first day for seven-day windows and the first hour for 24-hour windows.
+For charts using unaligned ranges, the time frame is more granular: for example, the first day for seven-day windows and the first hour for 24-hour windows.

 This table further delineates the differences between 24-hour windows and strict calendar dates by retention types Return on or After and Return On.